-Mercy Mondays: Updates from the Center for Community Service and Engagement
+Mercy Mondays: Updates from the Center for Community Engagement and Service

-The Center for Community Service and Engagement has some updates for the month of March — including a new blog, a social justice retreat and some service opportunities.
+The Center for Community Engagement and Service has some updates for the month of March — including a new blog, a social justice retreat and some service opportunities.
 Read below to find out more information.

 Social Justice Retreat